objectrocket/elasticstat/README.md

 - data_nodes: metrics useful only for data-bearing nodes
   - merges: total time spent in Lucene segment merges since the last time the node was restarted
   - idx st: [index store throttle](https://www.elastic.co/guide/en/elasticsearch/reference/current/index-modules-store.html#store-throttling), the total time indexing has been throttled to a single thread since the last time the node was restarted (see [Segments and Merging](https://www.elastic.co/guide/en/elasticsearch/guide/current/indexing-performance.html#segments-and-merging))
+  - disk usage: the total space used and percentage of space used for storing Elasticsearch data files
   - docs: the total number of documents in all index shards allocated to this node.
 If there is a second number, this is the total number of deleted documents not yet merged

 ## License